Montreal Wanderers RFC: Establishment

 The Montreal Wanderers Rugby Club was conceived in the Spring of 1957.
-The Barbarians, the legendary touring allstar team from the UK, had just beaten a team of Quebec select players 41-3 at Delormier stadium in front of 5000 fans.
+The Barbarian F.C., the legendary invitation only all-star team from the UK, had just beaten a team of Quebec select players 41-3 in front of 5000 fans at Delorimier Stadium.
 Cliff Morgan, legendary fly half for the Barbarians, was reported to have told his Quebec hosts was that what Canada needed was more clubs.
 Present at that meeting were several members of the Montreal Scottish RFC (now known as Westmount Rugby Club).

 Due to an influx of players, the Montreal Scottish had adopted a Scots-only policy in order to manage their numbers.
 This left many players from other rugby nations without a home, and Cliff Morgan's suggestion was just the prompting they needed.
 Players from the Montreal Scottish founded two new clubs; the Montreal Barbarians RFC and the Montreal Wanderers RFC.

 The Wanderers played their first match against the Montreal Scottish in the Fall of 1957, and the first tour was held that Thanksgiving to Deep River, 200 km northwest of Ottawa.

 Over the first few years of the club's existence, Wanderers' recruitment benefited from the Scots-only policy of the Montreal Scottish RFC.
 The Wanderers saw their ranks swell to three full squads, which continued through to the mid 60's.
-With the end of Expo '67, many southern hemisphere Wanderers left Montreal and returned home.
+With the end of Expo 67, many southern hemisphere Wanderers left Montreal and returned home.
 The Wanderers dropped from three sides to two in 1968, where they remained until a brief thirds revival in 2006.